20025478/AI/Weather_monitoring.md

 ## Data Storage :
 ### Database System:
-The script utilizes a Microsoft SQL Server for storing the scraped weather data and then calculates the min and max temp of the day and then finds the avarage of the temperature.
+Microsoft SQL Server is utilized for persistent storage of weather data.
 ### Tools:
 The pymssql library is used to establish connections and interact with the SQL Server database from Python.
 ### Implementation Details:
-Functions like save_to_sql and save_summary_to_sql in the code handle the insertion of weather details and daily temperature summaries into the database.
-These functions create SQL queries to move data around efficiently, making sure it's well-organized and easy to find later on.
+Weather details and temperature summaries are efficiently inserted into the database by <sub>save_to_sql()</sub> and <sub>save_summary_to_sql()</sub> functions and making sure it's well-organized and easy to find later on.
-<sub>save_to_sql()</sub> and <sub>save_summary_to_sql()</sub> functions manages the insertion of weather details and daily temperature summaries into the database, respectively.

 ## Automation:
-The script uses the <sub> schedule </sub> library to automatically run the scraping function every 15 minutes and summarize daily weather data at 21:00.
+The script uses the <sub>schedule</sub> library to automatically run the scraping function every 15 minutes and summarize daily weather data at 21:00.

 ## Error Handling:
 The script is designed to handle errors carefully when getting data and working with the database.
 If something unexpected happens, it keeps track of what went wrong, helping to understand and fix the problem later.